Where Do I Start?

-- Support the divestment movement to take the investment out of fossil fuels.
+- Support the divestment movement to take investment out of fossil fuels.

 Non-Toxic And Sustainable living

-For this reason, I think it would be best if we could limit the use of man-made chemicals in our homes.
+For this reason, I think it would be best if we could limit the use of human-made chemicals in our homes.

-Once limited we could then investigate how we could replace them with those that mother nature has provided for us.
+Once limited, we could investigate how we could replace them with those that mother nature has provided.

-These are are the very products that were used by our bloodline relatives for many years before the industrial revolution.
+These are the very products used by our bloodline relatives for many years before the industrial revolution.

-If we care about our environment, want to live sustainably, and would like to lower pollution levels for future generations, then we need to lower our dependence on toxic chemicals.
+If we care about our environment, want to live sustainably, and lower pollution levels for future generations, we need to lower our dependence on toxic chemicals.

 It is something that the generations that have gone before us did with ease.
-It therefore must be true, that with a little effort on our part we can revive this eco action and do it again.
+Therefore, it must be true that with a little effort on our part, we can revive this eco action and do it again.

 Are There Any Toxic Chemicals In My Home?

-Many household cleaning products such as oven cleaners, drain cleaners and carpet cleaners contain toxic chemicals, and this may not surprise you.
+Many household cleaning products such as oven cleaners, drain cleaners, and carpet cleaners contain toxic chemicals, which may not surprise you.

 Many households simply have no idea what is contained within the products they buy or the dangers within.